 Custodial Account vs. 529 Plan: Contributions

-Technically, parents won’t face an annual limit when they contribute to a 529 plan or a minor’s custodial account.
-However, they have to deal with gift tax limits.
-According to the IRS, the 2021 limit is $15,000 per parent and $30,000 per married couple.
+Technically, parents won’t face an annual limit when they contribute to a 529 plan or a custodial account.
+However, these contributions are subject to gift tax limits.

-These larger contributions avoid gift taxes and allow you to take advantage of compound interest.
-But adults should pay attention to the state limits set on their plan, beforehand.
+Adults should also pay attention to the state limits set on their plan, beforehand.

-Comparatively, custodial accounts don’t face any contribution limitations outside the lifetime gift tax exclusion ($11.7 million per individual or $23.4 million per couple).
+Comparatively, custodial accounts don’t face any contribution limitations outside the lifetime gift tax exclusion.

 Custodial Account vs. 529 Plan: Ownership